 - ¾ cup all-purpose flour plus 6 tablespoons

 - 1 teaspoon baking powder

 - ¾ teaspoon salt

 - Melt the butter in a pan.
 Pour into a mixing bowl.
 Stir in the sugar.
 Allow to cool.

 - Mix together the flour, baking powder and salt.

-- Add the egg to the butter-sugar mixture and mix until well incorporated.
-Add the flour mixture and mix well.
-Add the almond extract and sliced almonds and mix until well blended.
+- Add the sliced almonds and mix until well blended.
 The batter will be heavy.

 - As soon as the baking pan comes out of the oven, sprinkle the chocolate morsels over the cooked cookie.
 Wait a minute or two until the chocolate morsels soften from the heat of the cookie.
 With a spatula, spread the chocolate evenly over the entire surface.